Nazaré: Beyond the big waves.

 Absolutely!
 Just be sure to look for the flags on the beach indicating any safety warnings.
 This is one instance where it’s crucial not to take any risks with your safety.

-If the waters are calm, dive right in and enjoy yourself!
+If the waters are calm, the right flag is up, dive right in and enjoy yourself!

 How long should I stay in Nazaré?